macs03/ZemogaTest/README.md

 # Zemoga-test

-### Backen

-- In backend folder live the code of backend
-- you need node v12.16.3 to run the project
+- you need node v14.15.4 to run the project

 #### yarn or npm install

+- installing all dependencies

+### cd ios && pod install

+- for install dependencies on iOS

 #### yarn start or npm start

-### App

-- In backend folder live the code of test app
-- you need node v12.16.3 to run the project

-#### yarn or npm install

-#### yarn start or npm start
+- running RN package

 #### yarn test or npm test